AdvancedModelEngineeringSS25/ame-25-biguml-plantuml/client/packages/big-plantuml/plantUML-export.md

 ### Core Components

-1. **ExportToPlantUMLActionHandler** - Main handler that orchestrates the export process
+1. **ExportToPlantUMLActionHandler** - Main handler for the export functionality

 2. **PlantUMLParserFactory** - Factory class that provides diagram-specific parsers

 3. **BaseDiagramParser** - Abstract base class for all diagram parsers with common logic and interfaces

-4. **Specialized Parsers** - Individual parsers for each supported diagram type
+4. **Individual Parsers** - Parsers for each supported diagram type

 ## Implementation Details